sanskrit-coders/sanskrit-documentation-theme-hugo/README.md

 Some notable things you get with this theme (in decreasing order of interest):

+- Navigation
-- A collapsible "accordion" sidebar
+  - Collapsible "accordion" sidebar with automated directory listing.
-  - automatic directory listing for use within sidebar
-- A collapsible "accordion" table-of-contents for each page.
+  - Collapsible "accordion" table-of-contents for each page.
   - "Next and Previous" page navigation buttons.
+- Search
+  - JSON based title/ url search
+  - Search engine optimization markup and indices - which you would use with various search engines.
+- Reading
   - A layout which automatically adjusts to the user's screen size.
+  - Embedding audio and video items.
+Ability to sequentially play audio tracks within a page.
+  - Special formatting consideration for fonts which need to be displayed bigger (eg: Devanagari for sanskrit.)
+  - Transliteration dropdown: scripts ranging from devanāgarī to grantha, brāhmī to ISO-15919.
+  - Text to speech interface (under development).
+  - Disqus for comments.
+  - Collapsible detail sections.
+- Content management
-- An "Edit me" link on top of each page.
+  - "Edit me" links.
   - Basic ability to include contents from another page using the same theme within another.
-- embedding audio and video items
-- inline annotation
+  - Inline annotation
-- search
-  - json based search
-  - support for google based search
-  - Search engine optimization and webmaster stuff - which you would use with various search engines.
-- Disqus for comments.
-- Special formatting consideration for fonts which need to be displayed bigger (eg: Devanagari for sanskrit.)
-- Transliteration dropdown: Substitute devanAgarI with other scripts!
+  - Version control when backed by a GitHub-type online repository.
-- Support for optionally enabling MathML.
+  - Support for optionally enabling MathML. [^mathml_note]
-  - See layouts/partials/mathjax_tex_commands.html for useful tex shortcuts.
-- Portability
-  - We try to minimize the use of liquid templating language in favor of accomplishing stuff (menus, tables of contents, page inclusions) with javascript.
+- Portability: We try to minimize the use of any specific templating language in favor of accomplishing stuff (menus, tables of contents, page inclusions) with javascript.
 This makes it a bit easier to move to another static website generator like hugo in the future.

+[^mathml_note]: See layouts/partials/mathjax_tex_commands.html for useful tex shortcuts.

 ## Example sites